javi-castillo/javi-castillo.github.io/content/_index.md

     design:
       css_class: dark
       background:
-        color: black
+        color: '#162547'
         image:
           # Add your image background to `assets/media/`.
-          filename: stacked-peaks.svg
+          filename: background.jpg
           filters:
-            brightness: 1.0
+            brightness: .4
           size: cover
           position: center
           parallax: false
   - block: markdown
     content:
+      title: ''
+  # - block: markdown
+  #   content:
-      title: '📚 My Research'
+  #     title: '📚 Research'
-      subtitle: ''
+  #     subtitle: ''
-      text: |-
+  #     text: |-
-        Use this area to speak to your mission.
+  #       Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #       I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+  #       Please reach out to collaborate 😃
+  #   design:
+  #     columns: '1'
+  - block: collection
+    id: news
+    content:
+      title: Recent News
+      subtitle: ''
+      text: ''
+      # Page type to display.
+E.g. post, talk, publication...
+      page_type: news
+      # Choose how many pages you would like to display (0 = all pages)
+      count: 5
+      # Filter on criteria
+      filters:
+        author: ""
+        category: ""
+        tag: ""
+        exclude_featured: false
+        exclude_future: false
+        exclude_past: false
+        publication_type: ""
+      # Choose how many pages you would like to offset by
+      offset: 0
+      # Page order: descending (desc) or ascending (asc) date.
+      order: desc
     design:
-      columns: '1'
+      # Choose a layout view
+      view: date-title-summary
+      # Reduce spacing
+      spacing:
+        padding: [0, 0, 0, 0]
   - block: collection
     id: papers
     content: